sunny/edith/README.markdown

 A quick small wiki, perfect for pasting quick texts or code between friends.

-Try it out at http://edit.sunfox.org/anythingyoulike and typing away.
+Try it out at [edit.sunfox.org](http://edit.sunfox.org)/anythingyoulike.
+Paste and forget!
 Don't worry about saving, it saves every 2 seconds.
-Paste and forget!
 Think of it as a magic web notepad.

 Configuration
 -------------